-9.2.2.
+10.2.2.
 Creating a final manuscript for publication

-- The first author sends the final manuscript to the Scientific Committee (SC) at least ten working days before final submission (to the journal /conference) - The SC gives final approval within five working days of receiving the manuscript.
-In case of no response from the Committee, the final manuscript is approved.
-The process of approval by the SC is described above. - In case of any disagreement, such as on the authorship or content of a publication, the Committee seeks to resolve the issues through further discussion.
-If the issues are not resolved, the Committee can veto the submission to the journal /conference.
+- The first author sends the final manuscript to POLITO, the SC coordinator, at least 10 working days before final submission (to the journal /conference). - ➤ The SC gives final approval within 5 working days of receiving the manuscript.
+In case of no response from the SC, the final manuscript is approved.
+The process of approval by the SC is described above. - In case of any disagreement, such as on the authorship or content of a publication, the SC seeks to resolve the issues through further discussion.
+If the issues are not resolved, the SC can veto the submission to the journal/conference.

-9.2.3.
+10.2.3.
 Final submissions to the editor

-- The first author coordinates the manuscript submission, in line with the editor's requirements for the journal/conference. - If the paper is accepted for publication, the first author ensures information is communicated to POLITO and SC before the manuscript is published, on the journal/conference policy on copyright and reprints and publication date. - > The first author informs the co-authors, contributors and POLITO of the accepted publication. - If the paper is not published, the first author communicates this to the co-authors, contributors and POLITO
+- The first author coordinates the manuscript submission, in line with the editor's requirements for the journal/conference. - If the paper is accepted for publication, the first author ensures that information is communicated to POLITO and SC before the manuscript is published, based on the journal/conference policy on copyright and reprints and publication date. - The first author informs the co-authors, contributors and POLITO of the accepted publication.

+If the paper is not published, the first author communicates this to the co-authors, contributors and POLITO